clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/contents.rst

 Contents directive
 ##################

-For |CL| documentation that has three or more sections, use the `contents:` directive as shown in the example below.
+For |CL| documentation that has three or more sections, use the `contents::` directive as shown in the example below.
 This directive automatically captures the headings (and subheadings if used) as specified in the value given after `:depth:`.
 Adding this directive to longer documents allows users to quickly navigate to the desired section.